CelineDknp/CodeDiffNG/LogDiffing.package/DiffPath.class/README.md

 Object encompassing a path within a graph.
 Essentially a wrapper around an array allowing to calculate the levenshtein distance used in the heuristic
 Constructor:
 - DiffPath with: aNode
-- DiffPath with: anArray (containing only the nodes indexes)
 - DiffPath with: anArray andArray: anotherArray (anArray with the node indexes, anotherArray with the nodes)